-We were all beginners at some point and knowing what Geocaching Supplies you need to start can be tough.
+We were all beginners at some point and knowing what Geocaching supplies you need to start can be tough.
 To those who are just getting into geocaching, it can be quite exciting venturing into this new world.
 However, expert cachers know that it’s not always as simple as reading a clue and going in for a find.
 Sometimes you need specific geocaching supplies to be prepared for any geocaching obstacle that might come up.
-So we’ve come up with a list of Geocaching Supplies to help ease you (or a friend) into this new hobby of geocaching.
+We’ve come up with a list of Geocaching supplies to help ease you (or a friend) into this new hobby of geocaching.

 Read Also: Geocaching 101 Section

 The first thing you will need as far as Geocaching Supplies would be to get a Geocaching profile and download the Geocaching App.
 There is a free version to get you familiar with geocaching, but the $9.99 app is likely what you want — if you really plan on caching!

 This kit has everything to get you started with geocaching.
 It makes a perfect gift for new cachers, teachers, group leaders, scout leaders, or anyone who is setting out on their new Geocaching adventures.

 This is the ultimate geocaching smartphone case.
 This ultra-light and waterproof case is perfect for geocaching in all types of weather.
 This phone case is good for geocaching in the winter or summer time.
 Perfect geocaching supply for a beginner.

 One of the most important things about Geocaching is being able to physically sign the logbook in the geocache.
 However, sometimes elements such as rain or a wet log can make this a challenge.
 Never fear — the Rite in the Rain Pen will ensure that you can still sign that log and claim victory regardless of the weather!
 This all-weather pen can write on any wet log, and even in the freezing cold.